ftrias/TeensyDebug/README.md

 GDB background
 ===========================================

-GDB Remote Serial Protocol stubs provide a simple interface between GDB and a remote target via a serial interface, such as a socket, pipe, UART, USB, etc. It works like this:
+GDB Remote Serial Protocol provides a simple interface between GDB and a remote target via a serial interface, such as a socket, pipe, UART, USB, etc.

 ```
 [PC running GDB] <--(serial)--> [Teensy GDB stub]
 ```

 Since Teensduino comes with a GDB executable for ARM processors, there is no need to install it.
-Run the installer (see below) to create a new menu in Arduino that will enable GDB.
+This module comes with an installer (see below) that will create a new menu in Arduino that will enable GDB.
+However, it can also be used stand-alone.

 Sample code and usage
 -------------------------------------------

+This sketch is compiled using the Dual USB option.

 ```C++
 #include "TeensyDebug.h"